docQodly/docs/docs/concepts/lang-parameters.md

 ## Values or references

-When you pass a parameter, 4D always evaluates the parameter expression in the context of the calling method and sets the **resulting value** to the local variables in the class function or subroutine.
-The local variables/parameters are not the actual fields, variables, or expressions passed by the calling method; they only contain the values that have been passed.
-Since its scope is local, if the value of a parameter is modified in the class function/subroutine, it does not change the value in the calling method.
+When you pass a parameter, Qodly always evaluates the parameter expression in the context of the calling method and sets the **resulting value** to the declared parameters in the called class function or method.
+The declared parameters are not the actual variables or expressions passed by the calling method; they only contain the values that have been passed.
+Since its scope is local, if the value of a parameter is modified in the class function/method, it does not change the value in the calling method.
 For example:

 ```4d
-	//Here is some code from the method MY_METHOD
+	//Here is some code from the method myMethod
-DO_SOMETHING([People]Name) //Let's say [People]Name value is "williams"
-ALERT([People]Name)
+var myVar, result : Text
+myVar="williams"
+Do_Something(myVar)
+result=myVar //williams

-	//Here is the code of the method DO_SOMETHING
+	//Here is the code of the method Do_Something
- $1:=Uppercase($1)
- ALERT($1)
+#Declare ( param : Text )
+result:=Uppercase(param) //WILLIAMS
 ```

-The alert box displayed by `DO_SOMETHING` will read "WILLIAMS" and the alert box displayed by `MY_METHOD` will read "williams".
-The method locally changed the value of the parameter $1, but this does not affect the value of the field `[People]Name` passed as parameter by the method `MY_METHOD`.
+The *result* value in `Do_Something` will be "WILLIAMS" and the *result* value in `myMethod` will be "williams".
+The method locally changed the value of the parameter, but this does not affect the value of the variable `myVar` passed as parameter by the method `myMethod`.

-There are two ways to make the method `DO_SOMETHING` change the value of the field:
+In some cases, you might want that the method `Do_Something` change the value of the variable.
+There are two ways to do that:

-1. Rather than passing the field to the method, you pass a pointer to it, so you would write:
+1. Rather than passing a Text variable to the method, you pass an Object variable containing the text value as a property.
+Since [object parameters are passed by **reference**](#particular-cases-objects-and-collections), the value will always be the same in all contexts:

 ```4d
-  //Here is some code from the method MY_METHOD
+	//Here is some code from the method myMethod
- DO_SOMETHING(->[People]Name) //Let's say [People]Name value is "williams"
- ALERT([People]Last Name)
+var myVar : Object
+var result : Text
+myVar=New object("name";"williams")
+Do_Something(myVar)
+result=myVar.name //WILLIAMS

-  //Here the code of the method DO_SOMETHING
+	//Here is the code of the method Do_Something
- $1->:=Uppercase($1->)
- ALERT($1->)
+#Declare ( param : Object )
+var result : Text
+result:=Uppercase(param.name) //WILLIAMS
 ```

-Here the parameter is not the field, but a pointer to it.
-Therefore, within the `DO SOMETHING` method, $1 is no longer the value of the field but a pointer to the field.
-The object **referenced** by $1 ($1-> in the code above) is the actual field.
-Consequently, changing the referenced object goes beyond the scope of the subroutine, and the actual field is affected.
-In this example, both alert boxes will read "WILLIAMS".

-2. Rather than having the method `DO_SOMETHING` "doing something," you can rewrite the method so it returns a value.
+2. Rather than having the method `Do_Something` "doing something," you can rewrite the method so it returns a value.
 Thus you would write:

 ```4d
-	//Here is some code from the method MY METHOD
+	//Here is some code from the method myMethod
- [People]Name:=DO_SOMETHING([People]Name) //Let's say [People]Name value is "williams"
- ALERT([People]Name)
+var myVar, result : Text
+myVar="williams"
+myVar=Do_Something(myVar)
+result=myVar //WILLIAMS

-	//Here the code of the method DO SOMETHING
+	//Here is the code of the method Do_Something
- $0:=Uppercase($1)
- ALERT($0)
+#Declare ( param : Text ) -> result : Text
+result=Uppercase(param) //WILLIAMS
 ```

-This second technique of returning a value by a subroutine is called “using a function.”
-This is described in the [Returning values](#returning-values) paragraph.
+This second technique of returning a value by a subroutine is called "using a function".

 ### Particular cases: objects and collections

 You need to pay attention to the fact that Object and Collection data types can only be handled through a reference (i.e. an internal *pointer*).

-Consequently, when using such data types as parameters, `$1, $2...` do not contain *values* but *references*.
-Modifying the value of the `$1, $2...` parameters within the subroutine will be propagated wherever the source object or collection is used.
-This is the same principle as for [pointers](dt_pointer.md#pointers-as-parameters-to-methods), except that `$1, $2...` parameters do not need to be dereferenced in the subroutine.
+Consequently, when using such data types as parameters, they do not contain *values* but *references*.
+Modifying the value of the parameters within the subroutine will be propagated wherever the source object or collection is used.

 For example, consider the `CreatePerson` method that creates an object and sends it as a parameter:

 ```4d
   //CreatePerson
- var $person : Object
+var person : Object
- $person:=New object("Name";"Smith";"Age";40)
+person:=New object("Name";"Smith";"Age";40)
- ChangeAge($person)
- ALERT(String($person.Age))
+ChangeAge(person)
+person.Age //50
 ```

 The `ChangeAge` method adds 10 to the Age attribute of the received object

 ```4d
   //ChangeAge
- #DECLARE ($person : Object)
+#Declare (person : Object)
- $person.Age:=$person.Age+10
- ALERT(String($person.Age))
+person.Age=person.Age+10
+person.Age //50
 ```

-When you execute the `CreatePerson` method, both alert boxes will read "50" since the same object reference is handled by both methods.
+When you execute the `CreatePerson` method, person.Age will be 50 everywhere since the same object reference is handled by both methods.

-**4D Server:** When parameters are passed between methods that are not executed on the same machine (using for example the "Execute on Server" option), references are not usable.
-In these cases, copies of object and collection parameters are sent instead of references.